gterca/TPWRS-00218-2020/README.txt

 II.
 REQUIREMENTS
 ----------------
-The case studies are coded in MATLAB and require a basic MATLAB installation and optimization toolbox (alternatively any other linear programming solver that interfaces with YALMIP), and the YALMIP package to freely available at https://yalmip.github.io/download/
+The case studies are coded in MATLAB and require a basic MATLAB installation and optimization toolbox (alternatively any other linear programming solver that interfaces with YALMIP), and the YALMIP package available to download freely at https://yalmip.github.io/download/
 The installation directory of YALMIP has to be added to the MATLAB path.